robertptran34/Hotel-Data-SQL-PowerBI-Dashboard/README.md

 ![image](https://user-images.githubusercontent.com/100554707/166868657-e6dd4553-a6d6-4dbe-b055-eab7e2dcdcd5.png)

+- Dashboard slicer that allows end user to adjust the dates included in the visual dashboards relative to data.

 ![image](https://user-images.githubusercontent.com/100554707/166868674-46df4b59-0fb4-482e-a49b-600713b5f59e.png)

+- Dashboard slicer that allows end user to adjust the hotel type included in the visual dashboards relative to data.

 ![image](https://user-images.githubusercontent.com/100554707/166868692-f1eafa89-d255-4048-b267-add5a0707744.png)

-- Dashboard also includes 3 slicers that allow end user to change visual displayed by date, hotel type, and country of data.
+- Dashboard slicer that allows end user to adjust the country included in the visual dashboards relative to data.